cobertis/NewCurbeIO/replit.md

 # Admin Dashboard - Curbe

 ## Overview
 Curbe is a multi-tenant CRM system with integrated iMessage/SMS/RCS capabilities, designed for enterprise messaging and customer relationship management.
 The admin dashboard provides superadmins with tools to manage companies (tenants) and their users, featuring role-based access, Stripe billing, custom SMTP notifications, and a scalable full-stack architecture.
+It includes comprehensive modules for Quotes, Policies, Campaigns, and a real-time SMS Chat application.
+The system aims to streamline customer relationship management and communication for businesses.

 ## User Preferences
 Preferred communication style: Simple, everyday language.